-NUR 714 provides a theoretical and practical base for students to diagnose and manage common and uncomplicated acute episodic and chronic health problems of adults that are managed predominantly in primary care settings.
-Content includes management strategies from the domains of nursing, medical, and pharmacological therapeutics, and emphasizes direct care to patients with health problems in selected body systems.
+NUR 714 provides a theoretical and practical base for students to diagnose and manage common and uncomplicated acute episodic and chronic health conditions of adults that are managed predominantly in primary care settings.
+Content includes management strategies from the domains of nursing, medical, and pharmacological therapeutics, and emphasizes direct care to patients.
 Students will have opportunities to obtain advanced knowledge and clinical skill in performing common diagnostic and therapeutic procedures related to the role of the nurse practitioner.
 The student is expected to apply the concepts and theories discussed in class to the care of adult patients in concurrent and subsequent clinical practicum courses.
-Students will have opportunities to obtain advanced knowledge and clinical skill in performing common diagnostic and therapeutic procedures related to the role of the nurse practitioner.
-P: NUR 687 and NUR 694 or NUR 756; CO: NUR 715; NUR 716 (Adult) or NUR 717 (Family); P or CO: NUR 685.
+NUR 687 and NUR 694 and NUR 756; CO: NUR 715; NUR 716 (Adult) or NUR 664 (Family); P or CO: NUR 685.